Sheds, decks, landscaping, and other outdoor building works

 - a swimming pool or spa deeper than 30cm (300mm), including above-ground pools and spas

 - pool or spa safety barriers, required by law for pools or spas deeper than 30cm (300mm).

 Temporary inflatable pools and portable spas do not require a building permit.
 However, if they are deeper than 30cm (300mm) they must have a permanent safety barrier, which does require a building permit.

 For more information about safety fences for pools and spas, visit your local council's website and the Victorian Building Authority.

 - the builder must use a written major domestic building contract

 - the builder must be registered with the Victorian Building Authority (VBA) – ask for their registration details

 - you may seek advice from your own experts to check your project – for example, a building lawyer and independent building consultant.
 A building consultant can independently advise you during the construction period, including checking the quality of work being performed by the builder and advising you if there are any issues.
 A building lawyer can help you understand and negotiate your contract even though seeking legal advice means you no longer have five days to change your mind (cool off) after signing the contract.
-View our Getting out of a building contract checklist page
+View Getting out of a building contract checklist

 Do not sign a building permit as an owner builder at the request of a builder or tradesperson who will be doing the work.
 They may be trying to avoid their legal responsibilities, such as providing insurance certificates and certificates of compliance.